advename/The-React-Library-guide/README.md

 > **REVIEWER NOTICE**
 > THIS SECTION MAY BE WRONG AND NEEDS REWORK.

-Cherry-picking reduces the final bundle size of an application by only importing specific parts or components of a library, instead the whole.
+Cherry-picking reduces the final bundle size of an application by only importing specific parts or components of a library, instead of the whole.
 This only works:
 - with libraries that export in CJS or EMS
 - when the selected part or component is side effect free.